 Health coaching has been shown to have a positive impact on some biometric markers, quality of life indicators, depressive symptoms, and perceived stress levels.
 Therefore, engagement in health coaching could produce substantial medical cost savings for employers.
 Furthermore, when health coaching is included as part of a comprehensive wellness initiative, it’s associated with wellness program participant satisfaction, sustained coaching participation, and health goal achievement.
 Health coaching has been applied successfully in numerous settings, not just the workplace, and has been shown to produce better health outcomes than wellness programs without coaching.

-Also read: Corporate Health Coaching – Does it Work?
+Also read: Corporate Health Coaching - Does it Works?

 Ideal candidates for health coaching are those with elevated risk factors who are ready to change their health behaviors (Merrill RM et al. 2012).
 Research has shown that since individuals in poorer overall health are those most in need of change, they are more likely to maintain their engagement in coaching.